tobiasGuta/TheLogRipper/README.md

 ### Why Event ID 15 Matters

 Event ID 15 captures metadata attached to downloaded files, like the **Zone.Identifier** stream in Windows.
 This stream stores the original URL the file was downloaded from.
+[Sysmon Event ID 15 - FileCreateStreamHash](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=90015)

 For Sarah's case, Event ID 15 reveals: